Michael Stivic: Character overview

 Michael is presented as a representative of the counterculture of the 1960s (reflecting current events during the run of the series).
 Michael is a dedicated academic, however, and there is no suggestion of the drug use or "free love" of that subculture.
 It is revealed in the season eight episode "Gloria and Mike Meet" that in 1969, Michael's dedication to humanitarianism was galvanized in order to weaken support for newly elected President Richard Nixon.
-Furthermore, that he was probably a member of the SDS's newly formed Worker Student Alliance that sought to encourage university students to find ways to fix problems within the working class.
+Additionally, he was probably a member of the SDS's newly formed Worker Student Alliance that sought to encourage university students to find ways to fix problems within the working class.

-Though supportive of human rights, Michael at times displays male chauvinism as well.
-This is evidenced when he objects to having his appendix removed by a female doctor and when he reveals himself to be a sore loser when playing a board game called Group Therapy with his family and neighbors.
+Though supportive of human rights, Michael at times displays male chauvinism as well: he objects to having his appendix removed by a female doctor and reveals himself to be a sore loser when playing a board game called Group Therapy with his family and neighbors.
 He differs with Archie over the potential successes women and racial minorities can achieve.
 Michael also believes that neither can evolve socially without a quality education from people like himself.
-This is demonstrated when he falsely characterizes a blue-collar handyman's black assistant as a minstrel show stereotype who dons the same "happy-go-lucky" attire as his boss in the season 3 episode "Everybody Tells the Truth" (Archie's version is just as stereotyped—the assistant is a member of the Black Power movement and his boss is a mafia thug).
+This view is demonstrated when he falsely characterizes a blue-collar handyman's black assistant as a minstrel show stereotype who dons the same "happy-go-lucky" attire as his boss in the season 3 episode "Everybody Tells the Truth" (Archie's version is just as stereotyped—the assistant is a member of the Black Power movement and his boss is a mafia thug).
 Michael is also determined to ensure that Gloria shares his beliefs.

 In 1971, Michael is surprised but excited to learn that Gloria is pregnant, though the pregnancy ends in a miscarriage.
-Gloria becomes pregnant again in 1975 and their baby Joseph "Joey" Stivic is born in December of that year.
+Gloria becomes pregnant again in 1975, and their baby Joseph "Joey" Stivic is born in December of that year.

 During early episodes, Michael's best friend is Lionel Jefferson.
 In the first season, Lionel surprises Michael by announcing that he and his family are moving into the house next door.
 However, the characters rarely see or refer to each other after the Jeffersons leave All in the Family to join the spin-off The Jeffersons.
 George Jefferson, however, later makes a guest appearance at his former residence when the Stivics start preparing for their move to California and meet with him to give notice that they will no longer be staying in his house.
 Another of Michael's close friends, Al Bender (played by Billy Crystal), marries Gloria's best friend Trudy Tannen in a 1976 episode.